Sead Hakšabanović: Halmstads BK

 Hakšabanović represented Halmstads BK as a youth.
 He made his debut in Allsvenskan on 9 April 2015, coming on as a late substitute for Junes Barny in a 3–0 home loss against IFK Norrköping; at the age of only 15, he became the youngest-ever footballer to debut for Halmstad.

 In August 2015 Hakšabanović spent a week on trial with Manchester United.
 He has also been on trials for Liverpool, Chelsea, Aston Villa and Manchester City.

-After spending his first senior season with only ten appearances and no goals, Hakšabanović scored his first goal on 4 April 2016, netting his team's only in a 2–1 away loss against IK Sirius Fotboll.
+After spending his first senior season with only ten appearances and no goals, Hakšabanović scored his first goal on 4 April 2016, netting his team's only in a 2–1 away loss against Sirius.

 West Ham United

-In August 2017, Hakšabanović signed a five-year contract for West Ham United in a £2.7 million transfer from Halmstad.
+In August 2017, Hakšabanović signed a five-year contract with West Ham United in a £2.7 million transfer from Halmstad.
 He made his debut for West Ham on 19 September, playing 63 minutes in a 3–0 home victory against Bolton Wanderers in the EFL Cup.